 The most common thermoplastic automobile bumper material is TPO.
 TPO is fast becoming the most popular material for all sorts of interior and underhood plastics as well.

-IMPORTANT NOTE: TPO has been renamed to TEO.
+IMPORTANT NOTE: TPO also goes by TEO.
 If you have a part with the TEO symbol, repair it exactly the same way that you would repair a TPO part.

 TPO - Thermo Plastic Olefin